1. About Ambergris Caye

 Despite an uptrend in luxury resorts popping up on the island, Ambergris Caye still offers a variety of lodging options for every budget.
 From hostel-type accommodations to five-star luxury beachfront condos, you will find something that will suit your needs here.

-Getting to Ambergris Caye is very easy.
+Getting to Ambergris Caye and leaving is very easy.
 Once you arrive at Belize’s Phillip Goldson International Airport, you can choose between two options, depending on your budget and preferred mode of transportation.

 The cheapest, albeit longer way, is to take a cab to the Belize water taxi center where you can hop on a boat to the island, which takes around 1½ hours to San Pedro.